Results.

 3 November 2021

-An unsigned appellate judgment is a nullity, rendering the subsequent High Court appeal incompetent and requiring remittal.
+An unsigned or undated appellate judgment is a nullity, rendering subsequent appeals incompetent until a proper judgment is signed and delivered.

 3 November 2021